 You now have a working RAG pipeline that you understand end to end.
 Every piece is visible, every decision is yours.
 From here, the natural progressions are:

-- Add a reranker — retrieve top-20, rerank with a cross-encoder, keep top-3
+- Add a reranker — retrieve top-20 with vector search, rerank with a cross-encoder model, keep top-3.
+This dramatically improves precision when your initial retrieval is noisy

-- Implement hybrid search — combine vector similarity with keyword matching (BM25)
+- Implement hybrid search — combine vector similarity with keyword matching (BM25).
+Vector search handles semantic similarity; BM25 handles exact keyword matches.
+Together they catch cases that either misses alone

-- Add metadata filtering — tag chunks with source, date, category, and filter during retrieval
+- Add metadata filtering — tag chunks with source, date, category, and filter during retrieval.
+A user asking about "2026 pricing" shouldn't get chunks from your 2024 pricing page

-- Try query expansion — rewrite the user's query into multiple forms before searching
+- Try query expansion — rewrite the user's query into multiple forms before searching.
+"How do I get a refund?" could also search for "return policy" and "money back guarantee"

 RAG is the foundation that makes AI agents actually useful with your data.
 Whether you're building a customer support agent, an internal knowledge assistant, or any system that needs to answer questions from a specific corpus, the pattern is the same: chunk, embed, retrieve, generate.
-Everything else is optimization.
+Everything else is optimization on top of these four operations, and now you understand exactly what each one does and why.

 Building the platform for AI agents at Chanl — tools, testing, and observability for customer experience.